manojbusam/LLMApp-PineCone/README.md

-# LLMApp-Search

-# Vector Database Management with Evaluation & Deployment in K8
+#  Search Engine with Vector Database Management with Evaluation & Deployment in K8

 ## About